Bargsteen/Bargsteen.github.io/posts/eleventy-and-tailwind.md

 }
 ```

-**Step 4:** With the change in ignore behavior, Eleventy will suddenly start
+**Step 4:** With the change in the ignore behaviour, Eleventy will suddenly start
-compiling *any* markdown files it find.
+compiling *any* markdown files it finds.
 Including the ones from
 `node_modules/`.
 Luckily, Eleventy also ignores files listed in `.eleventyignore`.
 Create the file and add the following: